yanchen01/recipe-mini-project-ui/README.md

 * [Backend API Repo](https://github.com/yanchen01/recipe-mini-project-api)

 # Description of Home.js
-* const Container: This is the container for the whole user interface.
+1. const Container: This is the container for the whole user interface.
-* const RecipeContainer: This is the container for the receipt, which is right in the center of the APP.
+2. const RecipeContainer: This is the container for the receipt, which is right in the center of the APP.
-* const WelcomeText: This is the text of “Welcome, user!”.
+3. const WelcomeText: This is the text of “Welcome, user!”.
-* const RecipeText: This contains the name of the recipe.
+4. const RecipeText: This contains the name of the recipe.
-* const Home: This contains the main frame of the architecture.
+5. const Home: This contains the main frame of the architecture.
-* It will return the layout of our home screen.
+6. It will return the layout of our home screen.

+# Description of AddRecipe.js
+In this file, the main frame and the fonts for the adding recipe container are set.

+# Description of BarcodeScanner.js

 # Description of Login.js
 First, we will ask the users to enter their accounts' information, which includes their e-mail addresses, passwords and usernames on this page.
 After they enter the information, the program will automatically connected to the authentication and check whether the data is valid or not.

+# Description of Signup.js
+If the users haven't registered any accounts in the database, the app will ask them to sign up for their own accounts.
+On this page, the program will help users to create accounts.
+Users will provide their full names, e-mail addresses and passwords.

+# Description of LoginStyle.js & SignupStyle.js

 # Documentation
 * [Architecture Diagram](architecture_diagram.png)